DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Publish

-Type Live in the textbox present in the top right of the screen for enabling the translations on the localised URLs.
+Type Live in the textbox present in the top right of the screen for enabling the localised website.

 ![publish_domain](./images/DOTA_Web/PublishDomain.png)